aaditya-kr5892/CricPeek/README.md

 👉 https://nssm.cc/download

-- Extract the zip and keep nssm.exe somewhere safe.
+- Extract the zip.

+- Open Command Prompt as Administrator

 - Install your backend as a service

-- Open Command Prompt as Administrator

 Run:
 ```
-nssm install CricketScorecardBackend
+C:\location\of\your\nssm.exe install CricketScorecardBackend
 ```
 - A window will pop up:

-   - Path: java
-    - Arguments:
+   - Path: Application path: Path to your Java executable: `C:\Program Files\Java\jdk-22\bin\java.exe`

+    - Arguments: Go inside the target folder in the backend and right click and copy as path your .jar file.
     ```-jar path\to\your\jar\cricket-scorecard-extension-0.0.1-SNAPSHOT.jar```
-    - Startup directory: the folder where your JAR lives.
+    - Startup directory: location of your target folder.

     Click Install Service.

 - Set to Automatic

-    - Open services.msc
+    - Open Services (press windows button and search services)

     - Find CricketScorecardBackend